lindenb/jvarkit/docs/VcfPeekVcf.md

     -o, --out
       Output file.
 Optional .
 Default: stdout
     -p, --prefix
-      prefix all database tags with this prefix to avoid collisions
+      prefix all database tags with this prefix to avoid collisions.
+For example prefix 'EXTERNAL_' with change AF to EXTERNAL_AF
       Default: <empty string>
     -i, --replaceid
-      Replace the ID field if it exists
+      Replace the ID field if it exists in annotation VCF
       Default: false
-  * -f, --tabix, --resource
-      The VCF file indexed with TABIX or tribble.
-Source of the annotations -span, --span
+    -span, --span
       [20180713] when checking for the '--alt' option, ignore spanning
       deletion: *
       Default: false
     -t, --tags
-      tag1,tag2,tag... the INFO keys to peek from the indexed file
+      tag1,tag2,tag... the INFO keys to peek from the indexed file.
+Multiple separated by colon
       Default: []
     --version
       print version and exit